ashloong/langchain-for-good/SETUP.md

 - Install all dependencies from `requirements.txt`

-- Add Jupyter support (`notebook`, `ipykernel`, etc.)

 - Register the kernel as `.venv` for notebooks

 Complete *(about 1-2 minutes)* when the terminal output contains:

-    Terminal will be resused by tasks, press any key to close it.
+    Terminal will be reused by tasks, press any key to close it.

 ### 3️⃣ Run notebooks or scripts